-When shopping for insurance, it is important to know what the numbers on your car insurance policy mean.
-Reading auto insurance numbers is easy, the numbers 25/50/10 define the car insurance coverage limits.
+When shopping for car insurance, it’s important to know what the numbers on your car insurance policy mean so you know how much liability insurance coverage your policy includes.
+Understanding the auto insurance numbers is easy: The numbers 25/50/10 define the car insurance coverage limits and refer to the amounts of coverage for three different buckets, in the thousands.

-The first number refers to the bodily injury for one person, the second is for bodily injury liability for all persons in one accident and the third is for property liability damage.
-Many states mandate these three types of coverage.
+So, the first number refers to the bodily injury for one person ($25,000 in this case), the second is for bodily injury liability for all people injured in one accident ($50,000) and the third is for property liability damage per accident ($10,000).

 Keep reading for a breakdown of these car insurance numbers.